Role: Examination Invigilator (Reader)

 Examination Invigilators are required to supplement our experienced and committed team of public and internal examination invigilators.
 This team invigilate at GCSE and GCE level.
 Invigilation is required during both public and internal exams.
 Due to the nature of the post there are no regular hours, therefore there is no obligation for us to offer you work or for you to accept it.
 Hours are casual and by agreement in exam seasons.

-In addition we are looking to recruit invigilators who can also be trained to be competent examination Readers.
-All shortlisted candidates will be assessed for Reading.
+In addition, we are looking to recruit invigilators who can also be trained to be competent examination Readers.
+Shortlisted candidates may be assessed to be a reader for SEN students.

 The position would be suited to responsible and calm individuals who have effective communication skills are able to remain vigilant for long periods of time.
 Candidates must be able to follow sometimes complex instructions during the invigilation period.
 Successful applicants will work under the supervision of the Examinations Officer.

-Application forms and details about the post are attached/ on the website.
+Application forms and details about the post are attached/on the website.
 More information about the post and our school is also available on the website.
-All enquiries and completed application forms should be sent to HR hr@holytrinitycrawl;ey.org.uk by the closing date or earlier.
+All enquiries and completed application forms should be sent to HR firstname.lastname@example.org

 The preferred method of communication in connection with this vacancy is by email.
 This is how invitations to interview will be sent.
 Please ensure that you check your emails and junk or spam folders on a regular basis.